 “The ocean could play a key role in climate adaptation and mitigation solutions,” says Dr. Zhang.
 “It is an effective carbon dioxide sink that has absorbed approximately 40 per cent of fossil fuel emissions over the industrial era.
 Climate change has been changing weather patterns, disrupting the normal balance of nature and posing many risks to human beings and all other forms of life on Earth.
 Conducting ocean-based CDR thus becomes essential to our communities and all Canadians.”

-By collaborating with innovative research colleagues and key industry partners engaged in the Canada First Research Excellence Fund application, Dr. Zhang believes the ocean’s ability to provide solutions to mitigate climate change can be discovered and put into action.
+By collaborating with innovative research colleagues and key industry partners engaged in the Transforming Climate Action research program, Dr. Zhang believes the ocean’s ability to provide solutions to mitigate climate change can be discovered and put into action.
 The team includes researchers from varied disciplines such as civil and process engineering, chemistry, ocean science and earth science.
 Canada's Ocean Supercluster is also facilitating research partnership development and future technology transfer.

 It’s a true team effort, says Dr. Zhang, who is the founder of Memorial University’s Coastal Environmental Laboratory, facilitating the development of novel and environmentally friendly bio-products.
 She is also a key researcher with Memorial’s Northern Region Persistent Organic Pollution (NRPOP) Control Laboratory, tackling the occurrence, transport, fate, impact and mitigation of emerging marine and coastal contaminants.